 National Archive of Australia, Family History at https://www.naa.gov.au/collection/family-history/

-State Records of South Australia, https://www.archives.sa.gov.au/, family history records.
+State Records of South Australia, now State Archives, https://www.archives.sa.gov.au/, family history records.

 The State Archives and Records Authority of New South Wales (NSW State Archives and Records) https://www.records.nsw.gov.au/.
 The Authority has records on Family History, Probate and Wills.
 Probate packets contain the original will with any other probate documents, including codicils.

 Genealogy researchers overseas